How to Start Working Out After Sclerotherapy

 • Create a personalized plan with your doctor: Everyone heals differently, so follow the specific timeline your provider gives you, listen to your body, and reintroduce exercise slowly, waiting for approval before resuming intense workouts.

-How Does Sclerotherapy Work on Spider Veins?
+How Does Sclerotherapy Actually Work?

 If you’re looking for a way to address those tiny, web-like spider veins, you’ve likely come across sclerotherapy.
 It’s one of the most common and effective treatments available, especially for smaller varicose and spider veins that appear on the legs.
 Think of it as a way to gently close off the problem veins so your body can naturally make them disappear.